the-mac/integration_test_helper/README.md

 ### Subclass BaseIntegrationTest (in integration_test/app_test_groups.dart)

 The Integration Test Helper can support platform specific implementations, like the showHelloFlutter method.
-This method uses the Drawer for Android and the Tab Bar for iOS, and accomodates the different implmentations.
+This method uses the Drawer for Android and accomodates the Android environment.

 ```dart